mmwillet/TTS.cpp/examples/quantize/README.md

 This script converts a 32bit floating point TTS.cpp GGUF model file to a quantized format.
 [Quantization](https://huggingface.co/docs/optimum/en/concept_guides/quantization) is a technique used to miniturize weight and bias values in order to reduce overhead memory requirements and reduce inference time.
 Typically the extent of quantization results in a proportionate though minor impact to model proficiency.

-**WARNING** Full QA has not been completed for quantization.
-Some quantization types are not functioning as expected.
+**WARNING** Quantization to smaller modes than Q4_0 is not currently supported and importance matrices are currently not supported.

 ### Requirements

 * quantize and the parler library must be built